m2osw/ipmgr/conf/README-zones.md

 To setup a zone we want to define one file with the zone info.

-By convention you create a file named after the corresponding dmoain.
+By convention you create a file named after the corresponding domain.
 This file uses one of the advgetopt supported file formats, which in this case will look like a .ini file.
 A zone has a global area definition with the global parameters of the zone and then sections for your domains.